14all-agency/shopify-llms-txt-directory/https-aliciaadamsalpaca-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0574/9060/4147/files/ac-AP124-110-01PinkPowder-IvoryHR.jpg?v=1751995414
     Price: $355.00 USD
 - [Capri Wrap](https://aliciaadamsalpaca.com/products/capri-wrap): The Capri Wrap features an ombre stripe design.
 It functions as a wrap, a scarf, a stole, or even a shawl.
 The feather-weight baby alpaca and silk blend makes it the perfect accessory for warmer months.
 Wear one or two - it's a versatile look and a great way to layer in transitional weather.
-Since it's airy and light, it folds away easily (or ties onto your bag), so you're never without something to throw over your shoulders, should you catch a chill.
-This lightweight wrap in an ombre lined pattern is the perfect wrap all year round.
-Dimensions: 28 in. x 76 in. plus 3/4 in. eyelash fringe Materials: 70% Baby Alpaca Wool, 30% Silk Product Care: Dry Clean Only Proudly fair-trade made in Peru.
+Since it's airy and light, it folds away easily (or ties onto your bag), so you're never without something to throw over your shoulders, should you catch a chill.This lightweight wrap in an ombre lined pattern is the perfect wrap all year round.Dimensions: 28 in. x 76 in. plus 3/4 in. eyelash fringeMaterials: 70% Baby Alpaca Wool, 30% SilkProduct Care: Dry Clean OnlyProudly fair-trade made in Peru.
-  Updated: 2025-11-24T22:28:53Z
+  Updated: 2025-11-25T21:11:36Z
   Vendor: alicia adams alpaca
   Product Type: Scarves & Wraps
   Availability: Available